Tech index refresh could give under-the-radar names their day in the sun | MarketScreener

 That means that if a fund manager used to own Alphabet as a way to gain technology exposure, he or she would need to find another company to fill that hole now that Alphabet is in another sector.

-"In times when you would want to play defense and allocate to telecom, you can't really do that anymore," said Cliff Hodge, director of investments for Charlotte, North Carolina-based Cornerstone Wealth.
+"In times when you would want to play defence and allocate to telecom, you can't really do that anymore," said Cliff Hodge, director of investments for Charlotte, North Carolina-based Cornerstone Wealth.

 Approximately 61 percent of the new communications sector will be growth stocks - so named because investors are often willing to pay a higher multiple in anticipation of above-market growth rates - while 100 percent of the former telecommunications sector were value stocks, the name given to companies that have slower growth rates but better dividends and balance sheets, according to State Street Advisors.